Independent Transformation Director and Advisor

 Delivering through your teams

-Working alongside your people through implementation, building the relationships and capability that mean the change is sustained after I leave.
+Working alongside your people through delivery, building the relationships and capability that mean the change holds together after any engagement.

 2. Advisory

 Not every situation needs a full-time programme director.
-Sometimes a CFO, CHRO or senior leader needs an experienced independent perspective to help think through a specific challenge, pressure-test a decision, or get clarity on a situation before committing to a direction.
+Sometimes a CFO, CHRO or senior leader just needs an experienced view to think through a specific problem, pressure-test a decision, or get clarity on where things stand before committing to a direction.

-I work with senior leaders across a range of advisory areas, including enterprise data foundations and readiness, transformation scoping and planning, operating model effectiveness, cross-functional alignment where finance, HR, operations or commercial aren’t connecting, and financial and operational performance visibility.
-I’m also a certified GC Index Coach, working with leadership teams to understand how their energy for impact maps against what the work requires and where the gaps in team composition are affecting progress.
+I work with senior leaders across a range of advisory areas.
+Enterprise data foundations and readiness, Transformation scoping and planning, Operating model effectiveness.
+The cross-functional situations where finance, HR, operations or commercial aren’t connecting and nobody can quite say why.
+And getting genuine visibility of financial and operational performance when the picture is currently being pulled together from five incomplete sources.
+I’m also a certified GC Index Coach, which I use with leadership teams to understand how their energy for impact lines up against what the work actually requires, and where gaps in the team’s make-up are holding progress back.

-Advisory engagements are flexible.
-It could be a focused piece of work over a few weeks, ongoing retained support at key decision points, or a single session to work through a specific problem.
-The format fits around what you actually need rather than a fixed model.
+Advisory engagements are deliberately flexible.
+It might be a focused piece of work over a few weeks, retained support that you draw on at key decision points, or a single session to work through one specific problem.
+The format fits around what you need rather than a fixed model.